The PCGrate®-S(X) v. 6.6-6.7 32/64-bit series software products

 If one sets Perfect Type of low border conductivity

-preset for Finite Type of low border conductivity
+).
+The Perfect Type of low border conductivity

 mode is primarily used for x-ray-VUV wavelengths (for close to normal incidence Classical